Presentation Context

 Args:

-group: Animation group identifier
+group: Animation group identifier (used in JavaScript)

-start: Starting frame number
+start: Starting frame number (minimum slider value)

-finish: Ending frame number
+finish: Ending frame number (maximum slider value)

-name: Animation name for reference
+name: Display name for the animation

 \newframe{contents}{name}{style}